-Since the U.S. Food and Drug Administration (FDA) approved the first gadolinium agent in 1988, the agency has issued a number of warnings about the potential for gadolinium toxicity.
+Since the U.S. Food and Drug Administration (FDA) approved the first gadolinium agent in 1988, the agency has issued a number of warnings about the risk of gadolinium toxicity for certain patients.
 These safety communications are based on various studies and adverse event reports reported to the FDA by patients, doctors, and drug companies.
 Other regulatory agencies, such as the European Medicines Agency, have also issued warnings about gadolinium.

 May 2018 – The FDA published medication guides for healthcare professionals and patients around the side effects of gadolinium.

-December 2017 – The FDA required new class warnings for gadolinium-based contrast agents around the formation of brain deposits.
-Although the agency previously declared that the buildup of gadolinium deposits in the brain was not correlated with any negative effects, the new warning came with additional guidance for doctors and patients who use gadolinium dyes.
+December 2017 – The FDA required new class warnings for gadolinium-based contrast agents (GBCAs) around the formation of brain deposits.
+Although the agency previously declared that gadolinium retention in the brain was not correlated with any negative effects, the new warning came with additional guidance for doctors and patients who use gadolinium dyes.
 Also, the agency required GBCA manufacturers to conduct new clinical studies to determine whether gadolinium brain deposits were harmful to patients.
 Read the safety communication »

-September 2010 – The FDA required pharmaceutical companies to add even more warnings on gadolinium contrast dyes related to the risks of NSF in those who have kidney disease.
+September 2010 – The FDA required pharmaceutical companies to add even more warnings to GBCA prescribing information detailing the risks of NSF in those who have kidney disease.
 The new warnings provided health care professionals with guidance around properly screening patients who have kidney disease and monitoring for signs of NSF.
 Read the safety communication »